 Patxi’s Pizza 👶 511 Hayes St. Serving deep dish Chicago pizza.
 The pizzas take about 30 minutes to prepare, and they offer special kids’ pizzas that can be served in the mean time.

-LOWER PAC HEIGHTS
+LOWER PAC HEIGHTS / JAPANTOWN

 Elite Cafe 2049 Fillmore St. New Orleans-inspired cuisine is served for brunch, lunch and dinner here, and that southern charm extends to their friendliness toward families.
 The creative cocktail menu is must-try.